Men's Casual & Dress Belts — The Ultimate Guide

 1. Brown Casual Belt

-This will work best with your blue pants, white sneakers, and any brown shoes or boots.
+Works best with blue pants, white sneakers, and any brown shoes or boots.

 2. Black Casual Belt

-This will go well with your black pants and black shoes.
+Goes well with black pants and black shoes.

 3. Brown Dress Belt